WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ***Claw.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 7 (2d4 + 2) piercing damage.

+Hyenas are scavengers who thrive in the most barren reaches of Kalimdor and Zandalar &mdash; from Desolace and the Barrens, out across the dunes of Tanaris and Vol'dun.

+Azerothian hyenas keep keep together in large clans, with most following the call of their **matriarch**; the clan's strongest and most cunning female member, whose rallying cry can quickly rouse her kin to action.

 \columnbreak